-If you want to collect customer service requests on your website or web product, you can use our simple contact form.
-It is easy to set up, can be modified to certain requirements, and works on desktop, tablets and mobile devices.
+To collect customer service requests on your website, you can use our simple contact form.
+It is easy to set up, customizable, and works on desktop, tablets and mobile devices.

 After logging in as an Admin on your ticketing page,